riza-del/rayzorgendb/CONTRIBUTING.md

 # Contributing to RayzorgenDB

-Terima kasih atas minat kontribusi!

-## Cara Kontribusi
+Thank you for your interest.

+## How to Contribute

-1. Fork repository
+1. Fork the repository
-2. Buat branch: git checkout -b fitur-baru
-3. Commit: git commit -am "Tambah fitur X"
-4. Push: git push origin fitur-baru
+2. Create a branch
+3. Commit changes
+4. Push to branch
-5. Buat Pull Request
+5. Open a Pull Request

-## Standar Kode
+## Code Standards

-- Python 3.8+
+- Python 3.8 or newer
-- Tanpa dependensi eksternal (wajib)
+- No external dependencies
-- Style: snake_case untuk fungsi, PascalCase untuk class
+- snake_case for functions, PascalCase for classes
-- Baris maks 72 karakter
+- Max line length: 72 characters
-- Komentar dalam Bahasa Inggris
+- Comments in English

-## Test
+## Testing

-Semua perubahan harus lolos test:

     python -m unittest discover tests

-## Laporkan Bug

-Buka issue dengan:
-- Langkah reproduksi
-- Output yang diharapkan
-- Output aktual
-- Python version + OS

-## Fitur Baru

-Diskusikan dulu di issue sebelum implementasi besar.

-## Lisensi
+## License

-Dengan berkontribusi, kamu setuju lisensi MIT.
+By contributing, you agree to the MIT License.